 “I am loved by others, but most importantly I am in love with myself”

 Repeat that 10 times in your head and say it aloud if you can.
 Say it with meaning, and most importantly feel each word as you do.
 The feeling of the affirmation is more important than just thinking about it or saying it.
 Repeat this process daily, write the affirmation down and also put it on a note by your computer.

 The more you can get this affirmation into your mind the more it’s going to sink in.
 Mix up your affirmations and focus on the areas you need to improve.
 You’ll also find an instant change in mindset when you apply affirmations.
 Feeling negative?
 Tell yourself you’re awesome over and over again and see how your mindset changes.

 5. Spend Time With Someone Positive

 You’re the bi-product of the 5 people you spend the most time with.
 Sit in a room with someone who’s negative, bombarding you with their negativity, and see how you feel after.
 Now sit in a room with someone who’s successful and extremely fulfilled, now see how you feel.

 People and the things around us have an amazing impact on the way we think.
 If you feel negativity creep in analyze the people you’re spending the most time with.
 Maybe you have a positive friend, there’s someone at work who’s positive, a family member, or even head out to a local ‘meet up’ and seek positive people.
 Spend time with positive people and it will rub off on you.

 6. Seek Silence

-In today’s society we’re bombarded with noise.
-The things you watch, the people you spend time with, the books you read and what you surround yourself with constantly feeds your mind.
+In today’s society, we’re bombarded with noise.
+The things you watch, the people you spend time with, the books you read, and what you surround yourself with constantly feed your mind.
 When you seek silence and you remove yourself from all distractions you’ll start to clear this clutter and discover things about yourself.